 Be sure to check the visa requirements before you set off.
-While on our most recent visit we weren’t required to purchase a visa, you just never know when things might change so make sure you do your research.
-In the past, we’ve been required to purchase a visa on arrival and needed to have a certain amount of money in US Dollars or Indonesian Rupiah.
+On our most recent visit we were required to purchase a visa on arrival for IDR500,00 (AUD$52) but you just never know when things might change so make sure you do your research.

 Plan your activities